beeware/beeware/docs/tutorial/tutorial-8.rst

 There are only 4 changes in this code from the previous version:

 1. The method is defined as ``async def``, rather than just ``def``.
-This tells Python that the method is an asynchronous co-routine.
+This tells Python that the method is an asynchronous coroutine.

 2. The client that is created is an asynchronous ``AsyncClient()``, rather than a synchronous ``Client()``.
 This tells ``httpx`` that it should operate in